TrueClicks/google-ads-mcp-js/README.md

 winget install nodejs
 ```

 - On macOS, download and install Node.js from [https://nodejs.org](https://nodejs.org).
+If you need help, please refer to the screenshots at the end of this document.

 ### 2. Get Your GPT Token